joakimremler/YRGO_docker_stack_sworm/README.md

 ## 6. Scale up and down

-5. Scale up`Kalleanka loop` applications (deploy)(https://docs.docker.com/get-started/part5/#add-a-new-service-and-redeploy)
+Scale up`Kalleanka loop` applications (deploy)(https://docs.docker.com/get-started/part5/#add-a-new-service-and-redeploy)

 - scale witout stopping
 - edit in stack.yml add `deploy: replicas: 3`

 6. Create a docker swarm on multiply nodes

-- copy snippet to new nodes
-- se all stacks
-- se live logs
-- se loadbalancer
-- Nginx
+## 6. Loadbalancer

+The final moment in this lession is to [expand](https://docs.docker.com/engine/swarm/swarm-tutorial/add-nodes/) your swarm to multiply Droplets.
+Do this with the snippet you got in the first assament.
+There is multiply ways of doing this but eider you create a new Droplet and add that to your cluster och you borrow a Droplet from a classmate.
+When you have done this watch your `Visualizer` where you can se that Docker swarm acts as a Loadbalancer between multiply Droplets.

 https://media.giphy.com/media/jYjA6fHBfAZvq/giphy.gif